grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 Need tests for the following;
 is tests
-add active, added event tests throughout add more error events? queue-change queue queue-process addHandler when the q is not the master.
+add active, added, retry, terminated event tests throughout add more error events? queue-change queue queue-process addHandler when the q is not the master.
-Consider a function to remove jobs after a time period Consider enable/disable changefeed.
+Consider a function to remove jobs after a time period Consider enable/disable changefeed. update inactive_priority_dateCreated index

 Non-events;
 created: 'created': Not needed